Anshuman20804/Payzo/README.md

 - ⚡ Built with **Next.js 15** and **Turbopack** for ultra-fast dev experience
 - 💡 Powered by **React 19** and **TypeScript** for scalable UI architecture
 - 🎨 Fully responsive UI using **Tailwind CSS v4**
-- 🎉 Fun animations with **js-confetti**
 - 📦 Clean project structure and reusable components
-- 🚀 Easily deployable to Vercel, Render, or Netlify

 ---